Toledo, Washington: Sports

 The Toledo boys' baseball team won the 2B state title in 2016.

+Media

+Early newspapers in Toledo included the Cowlitz River Pilot, begun in 1886 by Frank Owens, and the Toledo Tidings.

 Infrastructure

+Toledo is bisected by State Route 505, which provides the shortest route to access Mount St. Helens National Volcanic Monument for southbound visitors.

 Approximately 4.0 mi north of Toledo is the South Lewis County Airport.
 Also known as Ed Carlson Memorial Field, the airfield is county owned but managed by a local commission.